Key dates and tips to help small businesses get ready for end of financial year

-The use of intuitive accounting software and cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz can help save businesses time.
+Utilizing intuitive accounting software as well as cloud storage options like Google Drive or Dropbox – as well as tenancy management software like myRent.co.nz - could save businesses time.

-For smaller businesses like restaurants and retailers, it’s especially important to keep track of stock levels as the closing date of the financial year is near.
+Smaller companies, like restaurants and retailers, it’s especially important to monitor stock levels when the end of financial year draws near.

-A great reminder for small entrepreneurs is that a temporary increase in the instant asset write-off during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 beginning 17 March 2021.
+A good reminder for small business owners is that an increase in the write-off of assets in the moment during COVID-19 – from $500 up to $5,000 – is set to be lowered back to $1,000 as of 17 March 2021.

-This change will have a significant impact on small-scale businesses.
+This is a change that will be a major impact on small businesses.

 Three significant changes are coming in 2021.

-Here are some additional important tax-related tax changes that took place recently or are in the works for 2021.
+Below are other important tax-related changes that took place recently or are scheduled for 2021.

-1. Don’t forget that the minimum wage is set to increase by $1.10 and will increase up from $18.90 to $20 per hour on April 1, 2021.
-This could impact your financial records and superannuation payments.
+1. Remember that the minimum wage will increase by $1.10, taking it up from $18.90 to $20 an hour as of 1 April 2021.
+This could impact your financial records as well as superannuation payouts.

-2. A new personal tax rate will be imposed on income above $180,000.
-The new tax rate will be in effect starting on April 1st, 2021.
-Tachibana claims that this is likely to be a problem for those who earn income from providing personal services, instead of those who own an investment and enjoy capital gains.
+2. A new personal tax rate will be applied for incomes above $180,000.
+The new rate will apply starting on April 1st, 2021.
+Tachibana claims that it is more likely to affect those who earn a living from providing personal services, rather than those who hold investments and earn capital gains.

-3. Be aware that the ACC Earners’ levy, that helps pay for the expenses related to injuries sustained by employees, will remain at the present levels until 2022 to help businesses cope with the financial burdens of COVID-19.
-At the time of January 2021 the levy sits at $1.39 for every $100 (1.39 percent).
+3. It is important to be aware of the ACC Earners’ levy, that helps pay for the expenses of injuries suffered by employees will be kept at current levels until 2022 to assist businesses in coping with the financial strains of COVID-19.
+As at January 2021, the levy stood at $1.39 for every $100 (1.39 percent).

-Here are some important advice and dates from experts that small-business owners may wish to consider when getting their house in order for tax time.
+Here are some helpful tips and dates from experts that small business owners might be able to remember to ensure their house is in order for tax time.

 1. Finalise your accounts

-• Re-evaluate debtors on 31 March.
-You may also consider eliminating any outstanding debts in order to make them an expense at the end of the year.
+• Examine debtors at the time of 31 March.
+You may also consider eliminating any outstanding debts in order to make them an end-of-year deduction.

-• Include clients or suppliers that have invoiced you by 31 March or before but aren’t paid until after April.
-Take these costs into consideration as 2020-21 costs.
+• Include clients or suppliers that have invoiced you by 31 March or before but aren’t invoiced until April.
+Take these costs into consideration as expenses for 2020-21.

-• Prepare your profit and loss statement to calculate the annual profit your business made.
+• Make a profit and loss statement in order to calculate the annual profit your business made.

-• Examine the data taken during EOFY to evaluate the current financial position of your business.
+• Review the information you have obtained during EOFY to assess the financial condition of your company.

-• Access Inland Revenue records, which include PAYE tax obligations and KiwiSaver duties for staff.
+• Access to Inland Revenue records, including PAYE tax obligations, as well as KiwiSaver requirements for the employees.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the tax rate differing for each employee based on their salary and the length of service.
+• Update your employer superannuation contribution tax (ESCT) rates*, with rates differing for each employee based on their salary and the length of employment.

-*For KiwiSaver companies, they must pay ESCT on employer contributions of 3% but not on contributions taken out of the employee’s wages.
+*For KiwiSaver companies, they must pay ESCT on compulsory employee contributions up to 3%, but not on contributions that are deducted from the wages of employees.

 5. Maximise your tax refunds

-• You should consider disposing of old stock, as provisions for obsolete stock or write-downs of stock are not typically allowed as tax deductions.
+• Take into consideration disposing of stocks that are no longer in use, as provisions for obsolete stock or stock write-downs aren’t generally allowed as tax deductions.

-• Make sure to make payments within 63 days after 31 March in order to claim an allowance for employee-related expenses such as bonus pay, holiday pay and long-service leave.
+• Make sure to make payments within 63 days after 31 March in order to claim an allowance for employee-related expenses like bonuses, holiday pay, and long-service leaves.

-• If your income is significantly higher than last year, consider making an additional voluntary tax payment to align your tax payments with your turnover.
+• If your income is substantially greater than the previous year, consider making an additional voluntary provisional tax payment to align your tax obligations to your income.

-Tax deductions are not usually available for personal expenses. deductions for personal expenditure; it’s just business expenses.
-However, you may be incurring unnecessary compliance costs when your accountant is required to divide what is tax-deductible and what’s not.
+It is not common to get tax deductions for personal expenditure; it’s just business expenses, you could be adding unnecessary compliance costs when your accountant is required to split up what’s tax deductible and what’s not.

-• 1 March 2021 GST return due and payment due for the end of January for businesses filing every two months.
+• 1 March 2021 GST return and tax due for the end of January for companies that file every two months.

-• The deadline for filing is 31 March - 2020 income tax return due for tax professionals (with a valid extension of time).
+• 21 March Tax year 2020 return due for tax professionals (with an extension valid for time).

-• 1.
-April, 2021 The new financial year begins on the island of New Zealand.
+• 1 April 2021 The new financial year starts on the island of New Zealand.

-• 7 May 2021 Final installment of tax provisional due for the fiscal year 2020 and the last opportunity to make voluntary tax payments.
+• 7 May 2021 - final provisional tax instalment due for the fiscal year 2020 and the final opportunity to make voluntary provisional tax payments.

-Notice: Some dates may differ from the official date, for example, the due date is a weekend or public holiday.
+Note: Some dates may be different from the official deadline, for example when a due date falls on a weekend or public holiday.

 Adelaide Unsecured Business Loans Services